spennycreative/Construction_theme/README.md

 # Construction_theme

 Theme Requirements:

-  Must have the PRO version of Advanced Custom Fields.
+1) Must have the PRO version of Advanced Custom Fields.
 This theme will only work if you have that.
-  Must install Custom Post Type UI plugin - IT'S FREE!
+2) Must install Custom Post Type UI plugin - IT'S FREE!
+3) Download [Responsive Menu] plugin from repository and set the breakpoint to 800px
+4) Pre-Processing solution

 Steps: